-- A minor may be completed in course or as part of an Honors program.
+A minor (or the first minor) may be completed in course, or as part of an Honors program.
 If wanted, a second minor can be completed in course (even if the first one is in honors).

-- Most departments and programs offer honors minors, and most departments and programs, though not all, will offer course minors.
-Those departments or programs which will not offer course minors under the new program are: Comparative Literature, Economics, Political Science, Sociology & Anthropology, and Studio Art.
+Virtually all departments and programs offer honors minors, and most departments and programs, though not all, offer course minors.
+The departments or programs which do not offer course minors are: Comparative Literature, Economics, Political Science, Sociology & Anthropology, and Studio Art.
 (These departments or programs will continue to offer Honors minors.)

 A student who chooses an Honors major plus minor may have an additional course minor outside the Honors Program (so long as the student does not have a course second major).

-- The Overlap Constraint: Minors will include at least five credits, four of which may not overlap with the student's major or other minor.
+Minors will include at least five credits, four of which may not overlap with the student's major or other minor.
 The overlap rule applies to any two entities taken at one time but not collectively to three entities taken together (it is a pair-wise not a global overlap rule).
 This means that a student who has a major in Medieval Studies, for example, and minors in English and Gender and Sexuality Studies, must meet the overlap rule in each possible pairing but not in the three taken together.
 So a course might overlap between Medieval Studies and English and a different course might overlap between Medieval Studies and Gender and Sexuality Studies.
-There is an optional Overlap Checksheet [pdf] to help in planning non-overlap.
+There is an optional Overlap Checksheet [pdf] to help in planning non-overlap

 Exceptions to the overlap rule: